bbauska/LFS171x/README.md

 You have to think of all the members of a distributed ledger as participating in a closed network, because that's what they are, at least in permissioned networks, we're not operating on the public Internet, we're not operating in a trustless environment.

 It's the exact opposite.
-We... all the participants in the distributed ledger are known, they're permissioned, that's where that term comes from, and they all participate as if they are in a private network.
+We... all the participants in the distributed ledger are known, they're permissioned, that's where that term comes from, and they all participate as if they are in a private network.  <br/>

-When deploying blockchain software, it's typically done behind a firewall, and, anytime you have multiple organizations participating in the distributed ledger, we will use tunneling technology and other VPN firewall tricks to make a virtual LAN exist, so that all of their organizations can talk over it.
+When deploying blockchain software, it's typically done behind a firewall, and, anytime you have multiple organizations participating in the distributed ledger, we will use tunneling technology and other VPN firewall tricks to make a virtual LAN exist, so that all of their organizations can talk over it.  <br/>

-Different Hyperledger projects have different trade-offs.
+Different Hyperledger projects have different trade-offs.  <br/>

-Fabric, for instance, has a more centralized ordering service, and so, it makes more sense to organize one of those networks into a hub-and-spoke model, where each peer connects to the ordering service, which is run either on one of the nodes, or on a neutral third party, and all of the gossip messages that do the consensus mechanism go through a central hub.
+Fabric, for instance, has a more centralized ordering service, and so, it makes more sense to organize one of those networks into a hub-and-spoke model, where each peer connects to the ordering service, which is run either on one of the nodes, or on a neutral third party, and all of the gossip messages that do the consensus mechanism go through a central hub.  <br/>

-Now, that sounds counterintuitive because just distributed ledgers are supposed to be distributed...
+Now, that sounds counterintuitive because just distributed ledgers are supposed to be distributed...  <br/>

-they still are, they're distributed in the sense that the blockchain itself is replicated amongst all of the nodes, and so, your data is much more resilient to disruption... resilient against disruption.
+They still are, they're distributed in the sense that the blockchain itself is replicated amongst all of the nodes, and so, your data is much more resilient to disruption... resilient against disruption.

 But, the coordination can still be done in a fairly centralized manner.